The Florida Bar

 Restoration of Former Name

 Florida law permits the court to restore the former name of a spouse in a Final Judgment of Dissolution of Marriage.
-A spouse who desires restoration of a name must request it, normally within the original petition or a counter-petition for dissolution of marriage.
-The court can restore the spouse only to the name from immediately prior to the marriage.
+A spouse who desires restoration of a name must request it within the original petition or a counter-petition for dissolution of marriage.
+The court can only restore the spouse’s name to the name that was held immediately prior to the marriage.
 A spouse who wishes to change a name to anything other than the prior name normally has to take additional steps.

 (back to top)